-Powerful Sales Questions to Ask Your Prospect
+Powerful Sales Questions to Ask Your Prospects

 What's Changed Recently?

-This question can be phrased in several different ways, such as "How has your industry changed in the past six months?" or "What is changed in the way you do business?" or even "What changes do you expect to see in the near future?"
+This question can be phrased in several different ways, such as "How has your industry changed in the past six months?" or "What has changed in the way you do business?" or even "What changes do you expect to see in the near future?"

 Talking about changes will also give you a glimpse at your prospect's emotional state.
-When he talks about what's changed, does he react with strong anxiety or does he seem pleased and excited?
+When they talk about what's changed, pay close attention to whether they react with fear and anxiety or if they seem pleased and excited?
 That's an important clue that you can use to direct your next set of questions.

 What Would You Like to Talk About?

 The best time to ask this question is right after scheduling a sales appointment or other meeting with a prospect or customer.
 This allows you to get an advance peek at your prospect's needs and to come up with other questions (and comments) that are designed to appeal to those needs.

 Do You Have Any Questions?

-Asking this question in either form after a presentation is a great way to fish for objections.
+Asking this question in either form after a presentation is also a great way to fish for objections.
 The sooner you can get those objections out in the open and resolved, the sooner you can move along with the sales process.

 What Do You Need to Move Forward?

-Once you've uncovered the prospect's needs, made your pitch, and answered any objections, it's time to find out where you stand with the prospect.
-In the best case scenario, your prospect will answer this question with, "I'm ready to buy now!"
+Once you've uncovered the prospect's needs, made your pitch, and answered any objections, it's time to find out where you stand with the sale.
+In the best case scenario, your prospect will answer this question with, "Nothing.
+I'm ready to move forward now."
 At this point, you can pull out your paperwork and get his name on the dotted line.

-Many times you'll get a response somewhere in between those two, such as "I'll need to look at a couple of your competitors first" or "I need to give your proposal to my boss and get approval before we can move forward."
+Many times you'll get a response somewhere between those two, such as "I'll need to look at a couple of your competitors first" or "I need to give your proposal to my boss and get approval before we can move forward."

 It's important to get an understanding of the prospect's decision-making process.
 That'll help you decide which questions to ask, when to ask them, and to whom.